KurtKroeker/powershell/presentations/powershell_presentation_notes.md

-# Why EnergyCAP Developers should love MS PowerShell
+# Why Developers should love Powershell
 Author: Kurt Kroeker

-Last Updated: 3/11/2019
+Last Updated: 10/11/2019

 ## Introduction
-Kurt Kroeker, Sr. Software Developer at EnergyCAP, Inc. for 10 years.
-I've built A/P, interval data, and bill reformatters, EDI scripts, SQL scripts, workflow scripts for EnergyCAP.
-So you can tell that I mostly work on the back-end side EnergyCAP software, which is now the place where I am.
+* Intro
+    * Welcome to "Why Developers should love Powershell"!
+    * This is my first technical presentation outside EnergyCAP office doors, so please be gentle with me!

-Much more comfortable being in front of people when I have a violin, guitar, mandolin, whatever in my hands.
+        * I'm much more comfortable being in front of people when I have a violin, guitar, mandolin, whatever in my hands.
+* About Me
+    * Kurt Kroeker, Sr. Software Developer at EnergyCAP, Inc. for 11 years
+    * Lifelong State College, PA resident - State High, University Park, part-time ECAP during Junior year
+    * Currently working as part of the back-end team developing RESTful APIs for the core EnergyCAP product and related services
+    * Father of 4: Josephine, Cecilia, Eleanor, George
+    * Spare time(!!!) fiddler and play mandolin, guitar; I occasionally play in a couple of bands located in the State College area
+* About EnergyCAP
+    * EnergyCAP is an enterprise-level utility bill accounting app, which means our software generates customer value from utility-related information such as vendor bills, meter readings, and weather data
+    * The value we provide is in the form of utility bill analysis, splitting utility costs among many different customers (which includes generating our own utility bills), and creating configurable dashboards showing the system metrics our customers care about.
+    * Some of our past or current clients are Penn State University, Sheetz luxury convenience stores, Accenture, Kroger grocery stores, the Smithsonian Institution (TODO: can I do this?)

+## Agenda
+* Kurt's PowerShell Background
+* Why should I care about PowerShell?
+* What is PowerShell?
+* Tips working with PowerShell
+* Resources
+* Questions?

+## Powershell

 "When all you have is a hammer, every problem looks like a nail."
-PowerShell as my Swiss Army Knife, and you just add your own blades over time.
+* I'd like to encourage you to think of PowerShell as your Swiss Army Knife, but one where you can just add your own blades over time.

 Informal poll: Raise hand if you are a...
 * Rank beginner to Powershell